Drugs that Can Kill You in 5 Minutes

 Let us not forget that drugs and alcohol are poisonous; they merit our respect and consideration before use.
 Don’t join the millions that found out too quickly that when you fool around with toxic substances, you allow your life to swing in the balance.

 Glutamate is generally acknowledged as the most important transmitter for normal brain function.
 Alcoholic drinks can decrease the effects of glutamate, impairing the judgment of an individual.
-Combine this effect with the euphoric “high” of heroin, and the user can actually lose the drive to breathe.
+When this affect is combined with other drugs it can become life threatening.
+It is important to carefully read the labels of any prescribed medications and many have warnings regarding mixing with other drugs or alcohol.

 Heroin, Brown Sugar and Other opiates